hyperledger-archives/indy-sdk/wrappers/dotnet/README.md

 ### Using the Wrapper

-The .NET wrapper can be used in any .NET project by referencing the NuGet package which can be built using the instructions above.
-At present the package is available in the normal NuGet repository but it should be soon.
+The .NET wrapper can be used in any .NET project by referencing the NuGet package which can be built using the instructions above or obtained from the
+[nuget.org](https://www.nuget.org/packages/Hyperledger.Indy.Sdk) package repository.
+Please note that the version available on nuget.org is pre-release only!

 Before attempting to use the .NET wrapper the c-callable SDK must be installed in the library/search path - see the [Binaries](../../README.md#binaries) section of the main project page to download the available c-callable binaries and their dependencies or the [Building Indy SDK](../../README.md#building-indy-sdk) for information on how to build your own.